Piñon, New Mexico: History

 The area was originally settled by the agricultural and hunter gatherer Jornada Mogollon people, circa 200 CE, whose suzerainty ended with the influx of the Apache and other plains raiders in approximately 1450.

-The town was named in 1907 by the local school teacher John W. Nations after the piñon pine trees in the area.
+The community was named in 1907 by the local school teacher John W. Nations after the piñon pine trees in the area.
+The postoffice in Piñon opened in 1907.
+In 2014, Piñon was ranked as the most politically conservative town in New Mexico.

 Economy

 The last gas station in Piñon closed in 2004.